English Language Proficiency Assessment for Teachers

 - From 2004 to 2017, the average pass rate for the speaking exam is 50%

-That means every year on average, more than 5 out of 10 test-takers fail the writing and speaking portions of the exam.
+That means every year on average, more than 1 out of 2 test-takers in Hong Kong fail the writing and speaking portions of the exam.

 Data source for 2017: www.info.gov.hk/gia/general/201705/25/P2017052500638.htm